benhammondmusic/flashcards/db/mysql-quiz.md

     8 );
 ```

 #### Q9.
-You are working with the tables as shown in this diagram.
-You need to generate the list of customers who purchased certain car models.
-Which SQL clause do you use?
+You are working with the tables as shown in this diagram; You need to generate the list of customers who purchased certain car models; Which SQL clause do you use?

 ![mysql Q09](images/mysql_q09.jpg)